Mastic, New York

 Transportation

-• Major Roads: Montauk Highway (Route 27A) runs through Mastic, while the Sunrise Highway (Route 27) provides faster east-west access across Long Island.
+• Major Roads: Montauk Highway (Route 27A) runs through Mastic, while Sunrise Highway (Route 27) provides faster east-west access across Long Island.

-Visitor’s Snapshot: Mastic, NY
+Visitor Snapshot: Mastic, NY

 FeatureDetails

-LocationSouth Shore, Suffolk County, Long Island
+LocationSouth Shore, Town of Brookhaven, Suffolk County, Long Island

 Notable LandmarkWilliam Floyd Estate